 But here both oystercatcher parents focus their efforts on hatching chick #3, seemingly figuring “kids will be kids.”
 If you look carefully at timecode 01:15, you can actually see chick #3 beginning to chip its way out of the last remaining egg when mom raises up to rotate.

-By day two, the five oystercatchers had become one big happy family.
-Plus me.
+By day two, the five oystercatchers had become one big happy family (plus me!).
+For anyone who missed the video showing the moment these two pugilists hatched, CLICK HERE.